-"Assessment" is used to describe the process of collecting information that relies on multiple qualitative and quantitative measures and standardized tests.
+"Assessment" describes the process of collecting information that relies on multiple qualitative and quantitative measures and standardized tests.

-"Baseline" is now used to describe the use of tests in the calculation of performance.
+"Baseline" is now used to refer to the use of tests in the calculation of performance.
 "Progress test" is no longer used.
 Tests are either "pretests" or "posttests."